babylonlabs-io/btc-staking-ts/README.md

 1. **Bitcoin Provider**: Handles Bitcoin transaction and message signing
 2. **Babylon Provider**: Handles Babylon transaction signing

-These providers are essential for constructing valid Babylon transaction messages, as certain message fields depend on the output of signed Bitcoin transactions.
-The `SigningStep` enum is used throughout the signing process to:
-- Identify which signing operation is being performed
-- Enable proper user interaction flows (e.g., showing relevant prompts)

 ```ts
 export interface BtcProvider {